Botswana Self Drive Itinerary: A Safari to Remember

 One of the main benefits of a self-drive safari, which is why we love it so much, is the freedom it provides.
 You have full control over your itinerary, allowing you to spend more time in the safari locations you are enjoying and the ability to explore off-the-beaten-path.

-Also, a self-drive safari adventure provides a more intimate and personal experience with the wildlife in Botswana.
-There is less chance that you will be sharing your sightings with others.
+Also, a camping Botswana self drive safari provides a more intimate and personal experience with the wildlife in Botswana.
+There is less chance that you will share your sightings with others.

-The cost of doing a self-drive safari also works out cheaper than booking a safari tour where you stay in luxurious lodges.
+The cost of a self-drive safari is also cheaper than booking Botswana self-drive tours, which involve staying in luxurious lodges.

 Cons of a Self-Drive Safari